Mikejo5000/vsts-docs-pr/docs/report/dashboards/widget-catalog.md

 ---
-title: Catalog of widgets supported for team dashboards in VSTS or TFS
+title: Catalog of widgets you can add to a dashboard
+titleSuffix: VSTS & TFS
+ms.custom: Widget catalog
-description: Determine which widgets you want to add to your dashboards when working in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: C9FD12C0-033E-4A4D-AF63-6EF67E7B4828 ms.manager: douge ms.author: kaelli ms.date: 11/10/2017
+description: Determine which widgets you want to add to your dashboards when working in Visual Studio Team Services or Team Foundation Server ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: C9FD12C0-033E-4A4D-AF63-6EF67E7B4828 ms.manager: douge ms.author: kaelli ms.date: 03/01/2018
 ---

 # Widget catalog